apache/arrow/r/README.md

 10.0.0, `arrow` requires C++17 to build.
 This has implications on Windows and CentOS 7.
 For Windows users it means you need to be running an R version of 4.0 or later.
 On CentOS 7, it means you need to install a newer compiler than the default system compiler gcc 4.8.
 See the [installation details article](https://arrow.apache.org/docs/r/articles/developers/install_details.html) for guidance.
-Not that this does not affect users who are installing a binary version of the package.
+Note that this does not affect users who are installing a binary version of the package.

 - Development versions of `arrow` are released nightly.
 Most users will not